ettoremodina/BombBuster/README.md

 - Simulation mode – generate wires, run games in code, and inspect belief states after each action.
 The engine handles validation of actions and win/loss detection.
 - IRL helper mode – use `play_irl.py` and utilities in `src/utils.py` to drive the engine while you play with physical cards.
 Human‑friendly inputs (names, 1‑indexed positions) are converted to internal actions; strict consistency checks can be relaxed with an IRL flag.
 - IRL GUI – use `play_irl_gui.py` for a graphical, click-based interface to track real-life games.
 It supports easy action recording, state visualization, and session saving/loading.
-- Call suggester – given a belief model and the values a player holds, suggest promising calls, prioritizing certain calls and then those with minimal remaining uncertainty.
+- Call suggester – now powered by an **Entropy-Based** engine (Gain Information Based Suggestions).
+It calculates the Expected Information Gain for every possible call by simulating the outcome (success or failure) and measuring the reduction in global uncertainty.
+This allows the system to recommend the move that most efficiently narrows down the search space.

 ## Future directions 🚀